microsoft/vscode-wiki/Coding-Guidelines.md

+<<<These are the guidelines for extensions only.
+They do not apply to the Code core.
+This information belongs to the extension doc,
+not the contributing doc >>>
 ##Events

 * We use `Event<T>` which exposes events as a function to which you subscribe by calling that function.
 The return value is a disposable which removes the event subscription.